vinay91/-Getting-and-Cleaning-Data-Course-Project/README.md

 * Load the following files into R using read.table fuction.

-  'activity_labels.txt'
+   a. activity_labels.txt

-  'b features.txt'
+   b. features.txt

-  'c.
-X_test.txt & Y_test.txt'
+   c.
+X_test.txt & Y_test.txt

-  'd.
-X_train.txt & Y_train.txt'
+   d.
+X_train.txt & Y_train.txt

 * Extract only the measurements on the mean and standard deviation using grepl function.